Ravi1234-ui/gait-authentication-system/README.md

 ├── llm_explainer.py
 ├── authenticate.py
 ├── llm_usage.md
+├── requirements.txt
 └── README.md
 ```

 ---

 ## Results and Evaluation

 - The model achieves reliable identification accuracy on enrolled employees using cross-validation
 - Unknown users are effectively rejected using confidence-based thresholds
 - Confidence plots are used to visualize separation between known and unknown users

 ---

 ## Limitations

 - The system requires retraining when a new employee is enrolled
 - Performance may vary based on phone placement and walking conditions
 - The dataset size is limited and can be improved with more samples

 ---